rblades/dhworkbook_master/docs/supporting materials/multimode-networks.txt.md

 Congratulations!
 You’ve imported historical network data into Gephi, transformed it, manipulated it, and run some analyses.
 Play with the settings on ‘preview’ in order to share your visualization as SVG, PDF, or PNG.

-Now go back to your original gephi file, and recast it as organizations to organizations via shared members, to figure out which organizations were key in early 20th century Ontario… make appropriate notes in your open notebook.
+Now go back to your original Gephi file, and recast it as organizations to organizations via shared members, to figure out which organizations were key in early 20th century Ontario… make appropriate notes in your open notebook.